BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       double (*source message field*)      Evaluated value of the function for the current variable values.

+   .. py:attribute:: rateOut

+      double (*source message field*)      Value of time-derivative of the function for the current variable values

    .. py:attribute:: derivativeOut

       double (*source message field*)      Value of derivative of the function for the current variable values